LeeMendelowitz/blog/content/how_does_python_find_packages.md

 /usr/local/lib/python2.7/site-packages
 ```

 Turns out what mattered for me was `dist-packages` vs. `site-packages`.
-Using Ubuntu's Python, my packges were installed to `/usr/local/lib/python2.7/dist-packages`, whereas the new Python I installed expects packages to be installed to `/usr/local/lib/python2.7/site-packages`.
+Using Ubuntu's Python, my packages were installed to `/usr/local/lib/python2.7/dist-packages`, whereas the new Python I installed expects packages to be installed to `/usr/local/lib/python2.7/site-packages`.
 I just had to manipulate the `PYTHONPATH` environment variable to point to `dist-packages` in order to gain access to the previously installed packaged with the newly installed version of Python.

 #### How did Ubuntu manipulate the `sys.path`?